 About the Author: Dance of Psyche: Rhythm of Consciousness

 Inspired by the vitality in Greek Music and dance, she studied and performed ethnic dances including classical Persian, Arabic, Turkish, Egyptian, Tunisian, Flaminko, and Greek dance.
 She has integrated dance and dance therapy artistically and clinically throughout her career.
 Her passion combines interests in dance as healing art and trauma psychology.

 Through rhythm in dance and through dreams, she brings a message about survival.
 Christina creates and performs authentic dance pieces based on psychological and social issues and perspectives, such as her moving and profound works, ‘Dances of Psyche.”
 In Guernica: the Nazi and the Roma, she treats violence, trauma, and alienation in society.
 Named after Picasso’s painting of the Nazi invasion of Spain, Guernica conveys the horror of war, and was foretelling of the neo-Nazi movement.
 In her Dance of Gentle Sorrow, she expresses grief and rage at the loss of life and child.
 In her Fire dance, she celebrates life, and the natural forms and forces of fire and wind, showing the life force of the dance.
 In her last dance Venus: Goddess of Love and Peace, an exstatic dance celebrating the sacred light, and this energy is offered to the audience.

-She is presently in private practice in Sausalito, California: Health Psychology: Healing Arts and Sciences for the treatment of stress and trauma.
-She integrates contemporary psychology and ancient ideas: EMDR, dreams, and the arts to help with issues of survival.
+She was formerly in private practice in Sausalito, California: Health Psychology: Healing Arts and Sciences for the treatment of stress and trauma.
+She integrated contemporary psychology and ancient ideas: EMDR, dreams, and the arts to help with issues of survival.
 Courses in Trauma psychology are taught to mental health professionals, nurses, fire-fighters and the general public.
 Presentations/book signing and concerts will be available in the near future.